Let’s be honest, San Diego beaches are legendary.

 There is no single “biggest beach” in San Diego.
 Most of the beaches in San Diego are broken up by cliffs and rock formations, except for Carlsbad and Oceanside beaches.
 While every section of beach has a different name, you can walk almost entirely on the sand from North Carlsbad State Beach all the way to Oceanside.

 ⛱️ Read Next: Best Places to Stay in Oceanside, CA

-*** San Diego undoubtedly has some of the most gorgeous beaches in the state, and each one has something unique and special to offer.
-Hopefully, this list will guide you in your exploration of the city’s many beaches, but you’ll have to decide for yourself which is your favorite!
+*** San Diego undoubtedly has some of the most gorgeous beaches in Southern California, and each one has something unique and special to offer.